-- filing new patents on products whose original patent protection is about to expire; - developing patented controlled-release products or other product improvements; - developing and marketing branded products as over-the-counter products; and - increasing marketing initiatives, regulatory activities and litigation relating to our products or proposed products.
+- filing new patents on products whose original patent protection is about to expire; - developing patented controlled-release products or other product improvements; - · developing and marketing branded products as over-the-counter products; - · increasing marketing initiatives, regulatory activities and litigation relating to our products or proposed products; and - introducing "authorized generics" to the marketplace.

 Generally, no additional regulatory approvals are required for brand-name manufacturers to sell directly or through a third party to the generic market.
+Brand-name products that are licensed to third parties and are marketed under their generic name at discounted prices are known as "authorized generics".
 This facilitates the sale by brand-name manufacturers of generic equivalents of their brand-name products.
 Because many brand-name companies are substantially larger than we are and have substantially greater resources than we have, we are particularly subject to the risks of their undertaking to prevent or discourage the use of those of our products that compete with theirs.
+Moreover, the introduction of "authorized generics" may make competition in the generic market more intense.
+It may also reduce the likelihood that a generic company like ours that may obtain the first ANDA approval for a particular product, be the first-to-market and/or the only generic alternative offered to the market and thus diminish the economic benefit associated with this position.